cesium-ml/baselayer/doc/extending.md

 If you want to add external services to your application, you can do so by adding them to the `config.yaml` file under the `services.external` key.
 This allows baselayer to pull the external service from a GitHub repository.

-The configuration in the `config.yaml` file should look like this:
+The configuration in the `config.yaml` file would look like this:

 ```
 services: